reactjs/react.dev/content/docs/create-a-new-react-app.md

 ### Next.js {#nextjs}

-[Next.js](https://nextjs.org/) is a popular and lightweight framework for **static and server‑rendered applications** built with React.
+[Next.js](https://nextjs.org/) is a popular and lightweight framework for **build-time and request-time server‑rendered applications** built with React.
 It includes **styling and routing solutions** out of the box, and assumes that you're using [Node.js](https://nodejs.org/) as the server environment.

 Learn Next.js from [its official guide](https://nextjs.org/learn/).